pascomnet/documentation/site/content/endpoints/auerswald/_index.en.md

 ## Kompatibilität

-{{%notice warning%}}
+{{%notice info%}}
-The pascom 18 compatibility for Auerswald desktop phones is still in development.
+From pascom version 18.07 onwards, Auerswald desktop phones can be fully integrated.
 Further information will be available here soon.
 {{%/notice %}}